 When it comes to rooftop bars in Sydney, Sweethearts Rooftop is up there with the best.
 This bright and bustling open-air bar combines colourful murals with Mexican tapas and a lush tequila menu (hello margaritas!), and it’s even got a comfy little siesta zone.
 The tacos are the real deal, and the cocktail jugs and slushies are the perfect accompaniment to a girls’ night out.

 The Meat & Wine Co (that’s us!)

 A Sydney cocktail bar list wouldn’t be complete without a mention of The Meat & Wine Co (even if we do say so ourselves!).
-At each of our three Sydney locations in Barangaroo, Circular Quay and Parramatta, you’ll find an extensive cocktail menu with innovative twists on classics like margaritas, mojitos and martinis, as well as a selection of original creations.
+At each of our three Sydney locations in Sydney CBD, Barangaroo, Bella Vista and Parramatta, you’ll find an extensive cocktail menu with innovative twists on classics like margaritas, mojitos and martinis, as well as a selection of original creations.
 Try the Raspberry Beret with Cinzano 1757 Bianco vermouth, Bulldog gin, lemon juice, sugar and raspberries, or pop in during Happy Hour for a refreshing Rose and Lychee Spritz at just $8.